This page covers capacity planning for Datomic, in the following areas:

 - once in the transaction log

 - once in an AEVT index.

 For attributes of ref type, the datom is further stored in a VAET index for reverse lookup.
 Finally, for attributes with index or unique properties, the datom is also stored in an AVET index.
 Each index type might have more or less effective compression depending on the redundancy present in the data.

 Garbage Collection for Live Databases

-During normal operation, no-longer-referenced (garbage) storage segments accumulate, and you can periodically invoke gcStorage to clean up.
-The gcStorage operation runs in parallel with the ongoing read and write activity of a Datomic system.
-Garbage collection does not lock, block, nor even read any of the segments representing live data.
+During normal operation, no-longer-referenced (garbage) storage segments accumulate, and you should periodically invoke gcStorage to clean up.
+The gcStorage operation:

 Note that some storages, like SQL databases, might have their own vacuuming/reclamation facilities that you'll need to run periodically.

 Individual storages might add very slight overhead per segment, but in general a db should take similar space in any storage (multiplied, of course, by any redundancy factor in the storage subsystem itself).
 And storage requirements should increase linearly with more (similar) data.
 So you can load some non-trivial amount of exemplar data, requestIndex, and backup to get an idea of your basis size.